PTSD Therapists Near Me. Online Trauma Therapy in Ontario.

 Herman, J. L. (1992).
 Trauma and Recovery: The Aftermath of Violence--from Domestic Abuse to Political Terror.
 Basic Books.

-Providing Expert Trauma Treatment to Ontario Residents
+Providing Expert Trauma Therapy to Ontario Residents

-Our trauma therapists live across Ontario and help teens and adults overcome the aftermath of trauma.
-Learn more about some of our locations including Ottawa, Kenata, Toronto, Mississauga, Midland, Barrie, and more!
+Learn more about some of our online locations including Ottawa, Kenata, Toronto, Mississauga, Midland, Barrie, and more!